 1. Whether at home or someone else’s place, always bring a personal stash of gluten-free crackers, crisps and bread.
 No one will even notice you pull out your own crackers to eat with the cheese tray.

 2. Encourage a pot luck.
 Always ask to bring something to an event.
 This way you can ensure there is at least one dish that you can feel safe enjoying, and people with really appreciate your effort and willing contribution.

 3. Enjoy small quantities.
 If you have Celiac disease, you need to avoid gluten 100%, however for most people with food intolerance or IBS, trigger foods in very small amounts may be tolerated fine.
 Know your trigger foods and what your body can handle.

 If you are the host, no need to fear the guest with food intolerances or allergies.
 Simply plan ahead, search blogs and posts, and provide at least one or two options for these guests.
 There are many substitute ingredients today like gluten free bread crumbs, pasta noodles, sauces and spreads that make it simple to provide delicious meals to your sensitive guests.

 Here are a few “safe” foods for entertaining with gluten-free and lactose-free guests:

 - Lactose-free cheese i.e. old cheddar, Parmesan, select varieties of Swiss & Gouda

-- GF, lean Parma ham, sausages, and turkey (small amounts of cured meats)
+- Gluten-free, lean Parma ham, sausages, and turkey (small amounts of cured meats)

-- Crustini made with GF bread i.e. bruchetta, roasted vegetables, or tapenade
+- Crostini made with gluten-free bread i.e. bruschetta, roasted vegetables, or tapenade

 - Rice paper rolls with rice noodles, fresh vegetables, shrimp, chicken or tofu